Preferred Admission For Freshman and Transfer Students

 - High school curriculum

-- Cumulative high school grade point average of at least a 3.25 on a 4-point scale
+- Cumulative high school weighted grade point average of at least a 3.25

 - Class rank